 I had an engagement rating of 14% and was taking any collaboration that came my way, regardless of whether it aligned with my personal values.

 There was such a distinct juxtaposition, these honest captions and inauthentic comments and likes.

 Viral bloggers I had seen in the Facebook group would go onto their platforms on talk about Instagram and mental health and fake likes and then post their links for likes in the Telegram group.
 It was such hypocrisy!

 And yet, I did it too.

-After taking a two-month break from Instagram, I no longer use any systems or methods to affect my engagement.
+After taking a two-month break from Instagram, I stopped trying to fuck with my engagement.